aschmidtuulm/ameshcoars/README.md

 # ameshcoars
 ## Efficient Matlab Implementation of Adaptive Mesh Coarsening in 2D

 This project provides an efficient implementation of various adaptive mesh coarsening strategies in two dimensions.
-We provide an implementation to coarsen meshes that are adaptively generated with the following refinement strategies.
+We coarsen meshes that are adaptively generated using the following refinement strategies.

 ![alt text](https://github.com/aschmidtuulm/ameshref/blob/master/RefinementmethodsAMESHREF.png)